New Orleans Personal Injury Attorney

 - Product liability: One year from the date of the accident

 Don’t treat these deadlines as set in stone – Louisiana law is complex, and certain exceptions exist.
-Consult your attorney.
+Consult your New Orleans Personal Injury Attorney.

 How might the Louisiana Direct Action Statute affect my claim?

 In most states, when you file a personal injury lawsuit, you file it against the person whose misconduct injured you.
 If that person is insured, the insurance company will pay your claim if you win the case.
 Under Louisiana’s Direct Action Statute, however, you can sue the insurance company directly.

 Attorney Tom Shlosman has spent years assisting the victims of catastrophic personal injuries and wrongful deaths, including victims of offshore and maritime accidents.